kthksgy/procedure-call/packages/cepc/README.md

-# CEPC - Contextual External Procedure Call
+# @kthksgy/procedure-call

-CEPC is a procedure call interface designed for communication across different contexts, such as Window, React Native WebView or Service Worker.
+@kthksgy/procedure-call is a procedure call interface designed for communication across different contexts, such as Window, React Native WebView or Service Worker.

 ## Todos